jina-ai/jina/README.md

 ## Documentation

-Apart from the learning resources we provided above, it's highly recommended to go through our [__documentation__](https://docs.jina.ai) to master Jina.
+Apart from the learning resources we provided above, We highly recommended you go through our [**documentation**](https://docs.jina.ai) to master Jina.

 <a href="https://docs.jina.ai/">
 <img align="right" width="350px" src="https://github.com/jina-ai/jina/blob/master/.github/jina-docs.png?raw=true " />
 </a>

-Our Documentation is built on every push, merge, and release of Jina's master branch.
+Our docs are built on every push, merge, and release of Jina's master branch.
 Documentation for older versions is archived [here](https://github.com/jina-ai/docs/releases).

 <!--